As human beings, we have an innate desire to show off. It starts at an early age. Toddlers exuberantly plea, “Look at me – look at what I can do!”

 The Pharisee easily overlooked the pride in his heart as he focused on the other man’s observable failings.
 I’m guessing he walked right past the morally inferior tax collector as he constructed his prayer.
 Somehow, in those moments of self-assuredness, I seriously doubt he would have imagined his prayer would be used by God as a really bad example for thousands of years to come.

 People who exalt themselves often gain a long list of admirers.
 This is nothing new.
-We can look at the 2016 presidential campaign and see evidence of that.
+We can look at any presidential campaign and see evidence of that.

 Therefore, “Let the one who boasts, boast in the Lord.”
 The statement is reiterated in Paul’s second letter to the same group of believers (2 Corinthians 10:17).
 Perhaps it merits repeating.